Minitte/-RoR2_Plugin_CustomDamageNumber_thunderstore/README.md

 ## Installation
 For r2modman: Just install with r2modman.
-For not r2modman: Extract the CustomDamageNumbersPlugin into /Risk of Rain 2/BepInEx/plugins/
+For not r2modman: Extract into /Risk of Rain 2/BepInEx/plugins/

 ## Custom Texture Location
 /Risk of Rain 2/BepInEx/plugins/Minitte-CustomDamageNumbers/